ashipaek0/energy-dashboard/README.md

 - Ensure at least one data source is enabled and correctly configured
 - Use the **Test Solar Assistant Connection** button in settings to verify API access
 - For Home Assistant, verify the token has read access to the selected entities

-### Solar Assistant test fails with "TIMEDOUT"

-- Make sure you are using the local IP address of the device, not the cloud URL
-- The device must be on the same network as the dashboard

 ### Daily energy values grow exponentially